GlobetrotterTravel/GlobetrotterTravel.github.io/Docs/Iris/Facets.md

 * **Properties**: `Properties` hold a single arbitrary value.
 * **Tags**: `Tags` hold multiple values from a single shared choice list.

-As you can see from the list above, `Facets` can be considered in terms of whether they support multiple values, and whether they allow arbitrary values.
+`Facets` can be considered in terms of whether they support multiple values, and whether they allow arbitrary values.
 The following table is illustrative:

 |               | Choice Values | Arbitrary Values |
 |---------------|---------------|------------------|